 \section{Evaluation}

-We mainly evaluate our watermarking approach in the following aspects. (i) Effectiveness.
-Watermarks should be embedded into encoders and be detected by the owners of stolen DNNs for downstream tasks. (ii) Fidelity.
-The watermark task should have little impact on the original tasks' performance of watermarked models. (iii) Integrity.
-The watermark should not claim ownership of the innocent models that do not steal from us. (iv) Robustness.
-The watermark should still be detected even if the encoders suffer from watermark removing attacks, e.g., pruning, and fine-tuning. (v) Stealthiness.
-The watermark should not be detected by mainstream detection methods. (vi) Efficiency.
-Watermarks should be injected into target models without too much extra consumption. (vii) Watermark embedding in feature space.
+We mainly evaluate our watermark in the following aspects. (i) Effectiveness.
+Watermarks should be embedded into encoders and detected by the owners from the stolen DNNs in downstream tasks, and the watermark task should have little impact on the original tasks' performance of watermarked models. (ii) Robustness.
+The watermark should still be detected even if the encoders suffer from watermark-removing attacks, e.g., fine-tuning, pruning, and input preprocessing. (iii) Stealthiness.
+The watermark should not be detected by mainstream detection methods. (iv) Comparison with State-of-the-art.
+SSL-WM should outperform the SOTA watermark in verifying ownership of encoders reused in downstream tasks. (v) Watermark embedding in feature space.
 Watermark patterns should be mapped into the invariant feature representations of the watermarked encoder.